davidolufemi/EKS-automated-pipeline/README.md

 3. Deployment.yaml: Defines our deployment (container)
 4. Service.yaml: Defines how we want to expose traffic to the app (Nodeport, LoadBalancer, ClusterIP)

 This along with the other files in the template folder will be pushed to our Git repository.
 We will then have Argo CD monitor the repo folder for any changes in the manifest.
-We need to define an Argo application file do define which repo we want to monitoe.
+We need to define an Argo application file do define which repo we want to monitor.
 Below is how our Argo application looks like:

 ![image](https://github.com/user-attachments/assets/41fc75d4-c411-4502-a0b6-72f027ca4585)